Ready for a Change?

 5. Begin to execute.

-This is what the professionals profess, how the leaders lead, and in the end, the workers work.
+This is what the professionals profess, how the leaders lead and to what end the workers work.
 It’s been done like this forever.
-Yet did you know this approach has a success rate of 20%?
+Yet, did you know this approach has a success rate of 20%?
 Just twenty percent!
-According to McKinsey, change management programs rarely succeed based on decades of research.
+According to McKinsey, based on decades of research, change management programs rarely succeed.
 Somewhere around 80% fail.
 But then you and I intuitively believed that, based on our own experiences, didn’t we?

 The biggest issue the pandemic split wide open

-was the vast, mainly ignored, ‘non-issue’ in most businesses.
-That technology and people have never really been in the top five priorities for most businesses.
-The areas of technology and people have been starved of good strategies, adequate funding and positive direction.
-That technology and people always get outranked and outplayed by sales and marketing efforts drives for more productivity and an endless chase on the proverbial hamster wheel for more bottom-line profits.
+was the huge, mainly ignored, ‘non-issue’ in most businesses.
+That technology and people have never really been in the top five priorities for pretty much most businesses.
+That the areas of technology and people have been starved of good strategies, adequate funding and positive direction.
+That technology and people always get outranked and outplayed by sales and marketing efforts, drives for more productivity and an endless chase on the proverbial hamster wheel for more bottom line profits.

 COVID was the catalyst (or massive shakeup) for us to see that the traditional ways of managing these two areas were dreadfully wrong.
 That the old ways of thinking were no longer relevant.
-In fact, the most successful businesses did well and stayed strong because they had already embraced, invested and protected their technology and had already doubled down on engaging, empowering and trusting their people.
+In fact, the most successful businesses did well and stayed strong because they had already embraced, invested and protected their technology and because they had already doubled-down on engaging, empowering and trusting their people.

 It is time for more leaders to summon the strength to change the trajectory of their businesses.
 It is long past time for a new approach to enable that success.
 (Success coming to more than 80% of those who try.)
 It is no longer about doing, making or producing for the benefit of a few.
 It is time for something different.
-Are you up for it?
+Enter the Bad Wolf Community!